-Is this project environmentally sound?
+Is this plant environmentally sound?

 Absolutely.
 Before Poseidon was allowed to begin construction, the Regional Water Quality Control Board, California Coastal Commission, California Department of Health, the City of Carlsbad and other local agencies were satisfied that the plant and its operations do not significantly impact the environment.
 The comprehensive review process under the California Environmental Quality Act (CEQA) involves agencies at the local, state and federal levels and includes input from the local community and environmental stakeholders.